 ~$500 pesos in tolls from Guadalajara to Puerto Vallarta

-The freeway heads out to Nayarit, arches over to the coast, and comes into the Bay of Banderas from the north.
+The freeway heads out to Nayarit from the Zapopan side of the Guadalajara Metro Region and arches over to the coast at Jala.
+The toll freeway ends in the town of Compostela where you get back on the free highway and wind your way to Puerto Vallarta from the north.
 There is another section of freeway that is scheduled to be completed very soon but there is still a lot of sinuous two-lane-highway driving from Compostela all the way into Puerto Vallarta.

 Leaving Guadalajara the landscapes are all agave fields and lush, high-altitude forest with some large cacti.
 You will pass two extinct volcanos and beautiful scenery as you descend from the highlands.